Price's Missouri Expedition: Opposing forces

 Price assembled a force he named the Army of Missouri, consisting of 12,000 men and fourteen artillery pieces.
 His army was divided into three divisions under Maj.
 Gen. James F. Fagan, Maj.
 Gen. John S. Marmaduke, and Brig.
 Gen. Joseph O. "Jo" Shelby.
-However, the infantry units originally assigned to Price were ordered to the Western Theater, changing his mission from an full-fledged invasion into a cavalry raid.
+However, the infantry units originally assigned to Price were ordered to the Western Theater, changing his mission from a full-fledged invasion into a cavalry raid.

 Price's men were a mixture of the best and the worst, a full quarter of them being deserters who had been returned to duty.
 Hundreds of Price's men marched barefoot, and most lacked basic equipment such as canteens and cartridge boxes.
 Many carried jugs for water and kept their ammunition in shirt and pants pockets.
 Nevertheless, Price hoped the people of Missouri would rally to his side.
 In this he proved to be mistaken, as most Missourians did not wish to become involved in the conflict.
 Only mounted bands of pro-Confederate guerrillas joined his army, perhaps as many as 6,000 altogether.

 The Union Army in Missouri included thousands of Missouri State Militia cavalry, which would play a key role in defeating Price, together with the XVI Corps of Maj.
 Gen. Andrew J. Smith.
 These were augmented by Maj.
 Gen. Alfred Pleasonton's cavalry division, detached from William S. Rosecrans's Department of Missouri.
-As Price commenced his campaign, Smith's corps was on naval transports leaving Cairo, Illinois to join Gen. William T. Sherman's army in Georgia; Rosecrans requested these troops be assigned to Missouri to deal with the threat, and Army Chief of Staff Henry W. Halleck immediately complied.
+As Price commenced his campaign, Smith's corps was on naval transports leaving Cairo, Illinois, to join Gen. William T. Sherman's army in Georgia; Rosecrans requested these troops be assigned to Missouri to deal with the threat, and Army Chief of Staff Henry W. Halleck immediately complied.
 By mid-October, more troops had arrived from the Kansas border under Maj.
 Gen. Samuel R. Curtis, Price's old adversary at the Battle of Pea Ridge and commander of the newly activated Army of the Border.
 Curtis commanded the divisions of Maj.
 Gen. James G. Blunt (cavalry), Maj.
 Gen. George W. Dietzler (Kansas Militia), Pleasonton's cavalry, and two infantry divisions from Smith's corps under Colonels Joseph J. Woods and David C. Moore—about 35,000 men in all.
 The Confederates were already greatly outnumbered.